EFTEC/ValidationOne/README.md

         * INPUT_POST = 0
         * INPUT_GET = 1
         * INPUT_REQUEST = 99
+    So, if you are using INPUT_GET,INPUT_POST OR INPUT_REQUEST, then they will still work.
 * 2020-10-01 1.24.3
     * A small cleanup.
 * 2020-05-21 1.24.2